UCSF-DataSci/ds217-11-final-t25ara/report.md

 ### Phase 1-2 (Q1): Exploration Findings, Data Quality Issues

-Data started with 196,381 rows and 18 columns with various measurements including: humidity, air temperature, barometric pressure, solar radiatio, wind speed, wind direction, and more.
+Data started with 196,381 rows and 18 columns with various measurements including: humidity, air temperature, barometric pressure, solar radiation, wind speed, wind direction, and more.
 The data includes hourly measurements from April 2015 to November 2025 taken at three weather stations.
 Data quality issues were identified.
-The largest amount of missing values were in rain/percipitation related measurements, with ~37% of their values missing.
-Rain intensity, Total rain, Percipitation Type, Wet Bulb Temperature, and Heading all had 75,981 values missing.
-Other columns also had values missing, but overal less than 10% of the their total rows.
+The largest amount of missing values were in rain/precipitation related measurements, with ~37% of their values missing.
+Rain intensity, Total rain, precipitation Type, Wet Bulb Temperature, and Heading all had 75,981 values missing.
+Other columns also had values missing, but overall less than 10% of the their total rows.
 Depending on value missing data was either forward filled, mean filled, or filled with 0.
 No duplicates were found.

 ![Figure 1: Initial Data Exploration](output/q1_visualizations.png)
 *Figure 1: Initial exploration visualizations showing distributions of air temperature, air temperature time series*